nuprl/website/blog/_src/posts/2017-03-22-1967-greatest-pl-result.md

 ### Generic Programming
-_thank you Jean-Ives Girard and John C. Reynolds_
+_thank you Jean-Yves Girard and John C. Reynolds_